KieranLafferty/KLExpandingSelect/README.md

 * QuartzCore.framework

+Install via Cocoapods by adding the following line to your podfile

+	pod 'KLExpandingSelect'

 ## Usage ##

 Import the required file and declare your controller to conform to the KLExpandingSelect datasource and delegate